 About Ron Terwilliger

-Ron Terwilliger, former CEO of Trammel Crow, a residential real estate development company, currently chairs Habitat’s Global Development Council and serves as chairman emeritus of the organization’s board of directors.
+Ron Terwilliger, chairman emeritus of Trammell Crow Residential, a residential real estate development company, currently chairs Habitat’s Global Development Council and serves as chairman emeritus of the organization’s board of directors.
 He made a $100 million legacy gift to Habitat — the largest donation from an individual in Habitat’s history.
 A $15 million commitment builds upon Habitat’s achievements in creating housing market systems that are inclusive of low-income populations increasing the focus on facilitating more effective affordable housing markets globally.

 “Ron’s longstanding support of Habitat’s mission has helped us improve living conditions for millions of people worldwide,” said Habitat CEO Jonathan Reckford.
 “His generous gift, along with the invaluable knowledge and expertise the center will receive from him as advisory board chair, will help Habitat continue to build strong, stable and self-reliant communities for years to come.”